-- applied to all development and redevelopment proposals consistent with the Land Development Code.
+- FLU2.3.7 Access management controls, including but not limited to joint driveways, frontage roads and cross-access agreements along collector and arterial roadways, shall be applied to all development and redevelopment proposals consistent with the Land Development Code.
 (Added 12/00, Ord.
 00-25, Policy 3.6.5-r) - FLU2.3.8 The County shall work with LYNX to coordinate routing of regional transit service and location of facilities with the location of Activity Centers, as identified in the Future Land Use Element.
 (Added 12/00, Ord.
 00-25, Policy 3.6.8) - FLU2.3.9 Orange County will support land use policies that reinforce effective transportation management.
 This includes support for activity centers, transit-oriented developments and sector planning.
 (Added 12/00, Ord.
 00-25, Policy 3.6.9) - FLU2.3.10 Shopping centers shall include bicycle parking areas, and where appropriate, bus bays or shelters to encourage alternative transportation modes.
 Such requirements shall be referenced in the Land Development Code.
 (Added 12/00, Ord.
-00-25, Policy 3.6.10) - FLU2.3.11 Orange County shall encourage the use of new urbanism and sustainability concepts, such as but not limited to Traditional Neighborhood Development, Urban Villages, vertical mixed-use, livability and pedestrian-friendly environments (including safety enhancements improvements), and Transit Oriented Development, and the County shall incorporate such concepts into the Land Development Code in order to reduce urban sprawl, decrease trip lengths, promote internal capture and promote multimodal travel.
+00-25, Policy 3.6.10) - FLU2.3.11 Orange County shall encourage the use of new urbanism and sustainability concepts, such as but not limited to Traditional Neighborhood Development, Urban Villages, vertical mixeduse, livability and pedestrian-friendly environments (including safety enhancements improvements), and Transit Oriented Development, and the County shall incorporate such concepts into the Land Development Code in order to reduce urban sprawl, decrease trip lengths, promote internal capture and promote multi-modal travel.
 (Added 12/00, Ord.
-00-25 Policy 3.6.11-r) - FLU2.3.12 The County shall evaluate and support accordingly commuter rail proposals and plan for its supporting facilities, including locations for Transit Oriented Development and activity nodes. - FLU2.3.13 Orange County shall improve transportation accessibility, air quality and energy conservation by developing a multi-modal system. - FLU2.3.14 Orange County shall promote the use of multi-occupant vehicles (car pool and transit) to minimize emission impacts to air quality in its LDC and conditions of approval for DRIs, where appropriate.
-Further, Orange County shall support the Orange to Green Initiative as well as other sustainability efforts, including the fulfilling its status as a certified Green Local Government.
-(Policy 4.2.2)
+00-25 Policy 3.6.11-r) - FLU2.3.12 The County shall evaluate and support accordingly commuter rail proposals and plan for its supporting facilities, including locations for Transit Oriented Development and activity nodes.-and shall coordinate with local jurisdictions to establish a corridor land use plan for the commuter rail stations.

+- FLU2.3.13 Orange County shall improve transportation accessibility, air quality, and energy conservation by developing a multi-modal system.

+- FLU2.3.14 Orange County shall promote the use of multioccupant vehicles (car pool and transit) to

+minimize emission impacts to air quality in its

+Land Development Code (LDC) and conditions

+of approval for Developments of Regional

+Impacts (DRIs), where appropriate.
+Further,

+Orange County shall support the Orange to

+Green Initiative as well as other sustainability

+efforts, including the fulfilling its status as a

+certified Green Local Government.
+(Policy

+4.2.2)